Balloon, then papier mâché.

 for instance.
 Six suns.
 The wonder of it.

 the possibility that their world hangs by a thread.

 Added: Friday, January 16, 2015 / Used with permission.

-Karen Skolfield’s book Frost in the Low Areas won the 2014 PEN New England Award in poetry (Zone 3 Press).
-She’s received fellowships and awards from the Poetry Society of America, New England Public Radio, Massachusetts Cultural Council, Ucross Foundation, Split This Rock, Hedgebrook, and Vermont Studio Center.
-Skolfield teaches writing to engineers at the University of Massachusetts Amherst.
-Please visit her website.
+Karen Skolfield’s book Battle Dress (W.W.
+Norton, 2019) won the Barnard Women Poets Prize and her book Frost in the Low Areas (Zone 3 Press, 2013) won the PEN New England Award in poetry.
+She is the winner of the 2016 Jeffrey E. Smith Editors’ Prize in poetry from The Missouri Review and has received additional awards and fellowships from the Poetry Society of America, New England Public Radio, Massachusetts Cultural Council, Split This Rock, and elsewhere.
+Skolfield is a U.S. Army veteran and teaches writing to engineers at the University of Massachusetts Amherst.